SalmanSi/Bank-Assistant/README.md

 - Vector store: [data/vectorstore/](data/vectorstore)
 - Cached embedding model: `data/models/` (excluded from git)
 - Terminal logs show the query, retrieved chunks, and context on every request
+- llm-guard ML models are downloaded on first run and cached by HuggingFace